keneanung/nexus-scripts/website/blog/2022-05-11_Finetuning.md

 - Inject version number into loading log message
 - Add hack to get the Map class back
 - Move raising specialized gmcp events to the NXS package for improved visibility and document them

+If you like the project, please consider leaving a star on the [GitHub project](https://github.com/keneanung/nexus-scripts) and [sponsoring me](https://github.com/sponsors/keneanung).